saikirangurijal/cloudcentersuite/Content/Orchestration/puppet/README.md

     https://puppet.com/docs

 ## Note
-- This ReadMe for Existing puppet agent.
+- This ReadMe for Existing Puppet agent.

 ## Prequisties
 - Navigate to service menu and edit "puppet" service and change Agent Action Bundle to custom repository path.